Jay0494/Mobile-phone-sales-insights-/README.md

 With a clear understanding of the business objectives, I collaborated closely with Mr. Chang's data management team to gain secure access to the raw sales data.
 The data, initially in a less-than-optimal format, required significant processing to unlock its full potential.
 Leveraging **Power Query**, I executed a meticulous data preparation phase, focusing on:

-  * **Irrelevant Column Removal:** Streamlining the dataset by eliminating columns that did not contribute to the analytical objectives, thereby improving processing efficiency and clarity.
+  * **Irrelevant Column Removal:** Streamlining the dataset by eliminating columns that didn't contribute to the analytical objectives, thereby improving processing efficiency and clarity.
   * **Fact and Dimension Table Separation:** Implementing a **star schema design** to create a robust and scalable data model.
 This involved separating transactional data (facts) from descriptive attributes (dimensions) such as products, customers, and locations.
 This not only optimized query performance but also enhanced data integrity and ease of analysis.
   * **Data Type Formatting:** Ensuring data consistency and accuracy by meticulously formatting data types (e.g., numerical values, dates, text) to enable accurate calculations and prevent errors during analysis.
 This crucial step laid the groundwork for reliable insights.